Topological chiral superconductivity beyond pairing in a Fermi liquid: Summary

 \section{Summary}

 Electron gas in 2-dimension with strong Coulomb interaction will form a Wigner crystal below a critical density.
 In this paper, we use Laughlin-type wave functions \eqref{PsibarK} to construct many chiral superconducting states.
-In light of the experimental finding,\cite{HJ240815233} we find that, if the electron has a flat dispersion $\veps = c_4 k^4$ and only for such kinds of flat dispersion, some of the chiral superconducting states may have lower energy then Wigner crystal near the critical density.
+In light of the experimental finding,\cite{HJ240815233} we find that, if the electron has a flat dispersion $\veps \sim k^4$, some of the chiral superconducting states may have lower energy then Wigner crystal near the critical density.

 This is because chiral superconductors have larger momentum fluctuations and larger inter-particle separation compared to the fully spin-valley polarized Fermi liquid.
 Thus, the topological chiral superconductors are favored when the electron band bottom is very flat.
 In this limit, the Wigner crystal phase may also be favored.
 According to our estimate, we find that chiral superconductors have energies close to that of fully spin-valley polarized Fermi liquid and Wigner crystal.
 Therefore, chiral superconductors, if they do appear, are more likely to appear near the transition between fully spin-valley polarized Fermi liquid and Wigner crystal.
 All these phases are driven by strong repulsive interaction; this is why the experimentally observed superconducting phase \cite{HJ240815233} between fully spin-valley polarized Fermi liquid phase and Wigner crystal phase may be a topological chiral superconductor discussed in this paper.